DucManhPhan/DucManhPhan.github.io/_post_preparation/2018-11-01-Abstract-Factory-Pattern.md

 - The factory can also reuse the existing objects.
 However, when the client does direct object creation, this always creates a new object.

 - Assume that we have an application which contains multiple plugins.
 So, when use abstract factory pattern for these plugins, we can easily switched easily plugins together, because we can only change concrete plugin that is being use.

+2. Drawbacks
+- The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.

 <br>